albertomontesanto/albertomontesanto.github.io/content/publication/Bauleo (2023)/index.md

 # the page will include a thumbnail of your pic and basic info,
 # kinda like a mini home page
 authors:
-- Alessia B
+- Bauleo A
-- Alberto M
+- Montesanto A
-- Vincenza P
+- Pace V
-- Francesco G
+- Guarasci F
-- Rosalbina A
+- Apa R
-- Rossella B
+- Brando R
-- Laura DS
+- De Stefano L
-- Simona S
+- Sestito S
-- Daniela C
+- Concolino D
-- Elena F
+- Falcone E

 date: '2023-06-19'
 doi: https://doi.org/10.3390/genes14061292